This post may contain affiliate links. Please see our disclosure policy.

 Have you ever looked into your pantry, grabbed a jar of seasoning, and thought, “Why can’t I learn how to make that?”
 Well, you can!
 And today, we’re starting with garlic salt!

-Delicious, flavorful, and so easy to use, garlic salt can be added to any food to spice up its flavor.
+Delicious, flavorful, and so easy to use, homemade garlic salt can be added to any food to spice up its flavor.
 Bland soup?
 Add it.
 Just-okay garlic toast?
 Sprinkle it.

 Garlic Salt Ingredients pre-measured into mise en place bowls with labels